Sumer16/Sumer16/README.md

 💬 Feel free to reach out to me at sumerpatel.dev@gmail.com or connect with me on [LinkedIn](https://www.linkedin.com/in/patelsum/).
 I’d love to hear your feedback on my projects or discuss any new ideas and collaborations!

-📱 Some of the apps that I have currently published on App Store & Google Play (for Portalys):
+📱 Some of the apps that I have published (through Portalys):

 ### Portalys
 - [App Store](https://apps.apple.com/us/app/portalys-whats-the-move/id6670410649)